auraphp/Aura.Sql/README.md

   will return the default connection.

-- `getWrite()` will return a named write connection; if no name is specified, it will return a random read connection.
+- `getWrite()` will return a named write connection; if no name is specified, it will return a random write connection.
 If no write connections are defined, it will return the default connection.

 ```php